sajastu/reddit_collector/README.md

 ## Citation

-If you intend to use these datasets, please cite the following research paper:
+If you intend to use the data or code provided in this repo, please cite the following paper:

 ````
 @inproceedings{Sotudeh2021Tldr9,